 Just across the road from Birley Street is Abingdon Street Market.
 It’s reopening soon after redevelopment as a market and food hall.

 The good thing about Blackpool is that it’s quite a compact place, so you’re not too affected by the inclement British weather!
 In some cities and town centres you can walk for miles just getting from place to place.
 Here in Blackpool you can spend most of your time and energy actually finding whatever it is you came for.
 Without getting a drowning from the weather!

 Have you seen our YouTube videos?
 There’s hundreds of them in our Live Blackpool playlist – take a look

 It’s also a great place for leisure too.
 Perfect if you’re not a big shopper but like to enjoy a busy atmosphere.
 There are plenty of restaurants, pavement cafes and bars where you can meet a friend for a drink and a bite to eat.

-Try the ever popular Nando’s or maybe one of the Taste of Lancashire assured independent restaurants.
-For a quick bite to eat, there’s plenty of choice of coffee shops and cafes.
+Try one of the ever popular national names or maybe one of the Taste Lancashire assured independent restaurants.
+And for a quick bite to eat, there’s plenty of choice of coffee shops and cafes.